-The purpose of this provisional exemption is to allow students whose clinical training is delayed because of COVID-19 to write the Pan-Can Examinations in October 2020 only.
+The purpose of this provisional exemption is to allow students whose clinical training is delayed because of COVID-19 to write the Pan-Can Examinations in October 2020 and/or in April 2021.
 The exemption does not apply to the supervised clinical training requirement which is required to obtain a General Class certificate.
 To be granted the General Class Certificate, applicants must meet all the requirements listed under section 9 of the Registration Regulation, this includes completion of the supervised clinical training.

 Lastly, please note that it remains the responsibility of each school to ensure that they are delivering quality education and that any online or remote method of delivering education should not impact its quality.
 TCM schools should continue to provide their programs in a meaningful way that will ensure that students learn the necessary competencies to provide safe, ethical care, and equip the students to demonstrate the competencies required at entry-to-practice.